Connect with others who understand.

 Consistency Is Key

-No matter when you decide to take your ART, it is important to take your pill at the same time every day.
+No matter when you decide to take your ART, it’s important to take your pill at the same time every day.
 Doing so can help ensure you don’t miss a dose.

-Additionally, taking your daily pills 24 hours apart can ensure that your medication is most effective and helps reduce your risk for drug resistance.
+Additionally, taking your daily pills at the same time each day can make your medication more effective and help prevent your body from becoming resistant to it.
 If the virus becomes resistant to your medications, they may not work.
 Taking your ART at the same time each day will help you maintain an undetectable viral load, which will help prevent you from transmitting HIV to others.

 There are several ways to remind yourself to take your medication regularly, including:

-• Downloading an app that helps you track medication-adherence
+• Downloading an app that helps you track medication adherence

 • Setting an alarm on your phone to go off at a specific time every day